FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ### Inserting Data into the Table

-To insert data into a TimescaleDB Hypertable, the steps are similar to inserting data into a standard PostgreSQL table.
+The steps to insert data into a TimescaleDB Hypertable are similar to inserting data into a standard PostgreSQL table.

 1. Drag the Inject nodes onto the canvas.
 2. Set the `msg.payload.temperature` to the JSONata expression `$floor(($random() * 21) + 30)` which will generate random data for us,  and `msg.payload.location` to "New York" for the first Inject node, and do the same for the second Inject node but with a different location.